|Minimum requirements||Recommended requirements|

 |Disk*||10GB free disk space||40GB free disk space|

 * Recommended disk space varies and depends on the size of the environment and the retention time required for connection data.
+In order to increase the disk space of the ova file, see the following guide: How to increase the size of the database disk on the Faddom virtual appliance?

 You will need to set an initial password for the internal Administrator user and then you can use that user to login to the UI.
 Additional users can be created later from the UI under Settings -> Access Control.